cyberark/conjur-puppet/README.md

 A couple notes:

-1. docker-compose creates the `puppet_default` by default.
+1. docker-compose creates the `puppet_default` network by default.
 The agent needs to connect to this network to be able to see the Puppet master.
 2. The default command for these agent images is `agent --verbose --one-time --no-daemonize --summarize`.
    The default entrypoint is `/opt/puppetlabs/bin/puppet `.